 Total Recall VR provides a Java RMI based interface (a.k.a.
 Remote Manager Interface) that allows client applications, such as Total Recall VR Remote Manager, RoD Client and Supervisor Client, to manage and control it.

 This interface depends on a TCP/IP network to connect clients and Total Recall VR systems.
-The network can be either an enterprise LAN or a dialup link.
+It is recommended to configure the LAN 1 interface for connection to an enterprise LAN.